 Searching for colleges isn’t always an easy process, especially if you’re not sure of what you’re looking for in a school.
 Perhaps you don’t know whether you want to attend a private or public college, or maybe you’re caught between staying close to home and going out-of-state.
-No matter your dilemma, there are fun and productive ways that you can take the headache out of the college search process.
+No matter your dilemma, there are fun and productive ways de-stress your college search process.

 Start Early and Make it a Routine

 Even if you do know what you’re looking for in a school, it can take time to weed through your options to make the best choice.
 To give yourself enough time to do a thorough search, make sure that you start plenty early.
 In doing so, it is helpful to look at the application deadlines and base your process off of that.
 If you find that most of the colleges you are interested in have deadlines in December, start planning to do research a few months out ahead of time.
 To make your search productive, set aside time each week to do research on each school.
 For example, you may look at schools every Sunday from 2-4 PM.
 After a few months of doing this, you could potentially have looked into 10-14 colleges without taking a lot of time out of your schedule.

 It is not enough to simply set aside time to research schools; the research you do should be thorough in order to help yourself make the best choice.
 For quality research, take a look at the college website as well as online reviews from students, faculty and alumni.
 Some areas to look into are the cost of attendance, student life, academic programs, housing and dining, student organizations and any other information that answers your remaining questions.
 It can also be worthwhile to look into the city you would be living in.
 For example, if you wanted to attend a college in Des Moines, Iowa, it would be a good idea to research the population, quality of life, employment rates, and things to do for fun.
 This will give you a more complete picture of what your college experience may look like.

 Treat it Like a Scavenger Hunt